IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 25. Click **CANCEL** and then **YES** in the **Cancel Wizard** dialog.

-    This action has already been performed on the existing network.
+    This action was performed on the existing network.
 If you were to create a new one, you would click *FINISH*.

     ![](_attachments/vcd-network-Cancel.png)

-    Once the network is created and the status turns to **Normal**, the next step is to activate dynamic host configuration protocol (DHCP) so VMs are automatically assigned network addresses when they are provisioned.
+    Once the network is created and the status turns to **Normal**, the next step is to activate the dynamic host configuration protocol (DHCP) so VMs are automatically assigned network addresses when they are provisioned.

 26. Click **vdc-mt-se-l3-defaultNetwork** in the table.

     ![](_attachments/vcd-network-TableCreated.png)

-27. Click **DHCP** in left menu.
+27. Click **DHCP** in the left menu.

     ![](_attachments/vcd-network-DHCPMenu.png)

 !!!
-Important "Please read about the next few steps"
+Important "Read about the next few steps"

     The next few steps **cannot** be performed with the default network already created in the ITZ environment.
 You can perform them if you create a new network.
 The steps are provided for education purposes.
 The next step you can actually perform is step 33.

 28. Click **ACTIVATE**.

-    Note, this option will not be available for the network already created, rather you will see *DEACTIVATE*. **DO NOT** *deactivate* DHCP for the default network!
+    Note, this option will not be available for the network that is already created, rather you see *DEACTIVATE*. **DO NOT** *deactivate* DHCP for the default network!

     ![](_attachments/vcd-network-DHCPActivate.png)